About

 Our Vision

-Local pilots and engineers from within the regions where MAF serves are equipped and empowered to deliver help, hope and healing through aviation, ensuring that isolated communities have access to life-saving services for generations to come.
+Local pilots and engineers from within the regions where MAF serves are equipped and empowered to deliver help, hope and healing through aviation, ensuring isolated communities have access to life-saving services for generations to come.

 Our Mission